I recently used a digital product that took me on the very important journey from “I-guess-I’ll-try-it” to “I-gotta-keep-using-this”.

 This approach gives you a clear, structured way to craft — and update — your marketing messages as you learn more and more about your customers.

 By listening to your customers and validating what you know about the jobs they’re trying to accomplish and the values they attribute to those jobs, you should see more and more of them having “aha” moments with your product.

 Want Help Connecting With Your Audience?

-At Map & Fire we use a process called Lean Strategy to help entrepreneurs and business leaders make sense of their business, including creating strong connections between their customers and their product.
+At Map & Fire we use our Brand Guidebook process to help entrepreneurs, founders, and marketers make sense of their business, including creating strong connections between their customers and their product.

-If you need help or are just curious, try our free worksheet for defining your company’s Purpose.
+If you need help or are just curious, download our free workbook below.
 It’ll help you outline your Core Purpose, Values, Vision, and Big Goals for your business.